MerginMaps/docs/src/misc/write-docs/index.md

 ## The Documentation System

-Each markdown should written as one of the 4 basic types of documentation: tutorials, how-to guides, technical reference and explanation.
+Each markdown should be written as one of the 4 basic types of documentation: tutorials, how-to guides, technical reference and explanation.

 It is best to read about this [documentation system](https://documentation.divio.com/).